spirit-code/spirit/core/README.md

 Core
 ---------

+This is the core library of the Spirit framework.
-This is a library to work with atomistic dynamics and optimizations.
+It is meant to provide useful and easy API functions to enable productive work with atomistic dynamics simulations and optimizations.
-Its current implementation is specific to atomistic spin models, but it may easily be generalised.
+The current implementation is specific to atomistic spin models, but it may easily be generalised.
-The library will expose a *C-interface*, which revolves around a simulation `State` and may be used from other Languages, such as JavaScript (see *ui-web*) or Python.

 ### C interface

-**Note**: The interface is not yet implemented in this library.

-The `State` contains a *Spin System Chain*, a *Solver* and an *Optimizer*:

-    struct State {
-      std::shared_ptr<Data::Spin_System_Chain> c;
-      std::shared_ptr<Engine::Optimizer> optim;
-      int active_image;
-    };
+The API is exposed as a C interface and revolves around a simulation `State` and may also be used from other languages, such as Python, Julia or even JavaScript (see *ui-web*).

+The `State` contains all the necessary data and keeps track of running Optimizers.
+A new state can be created with `State_Setup`, where you can pass a config file specifying your initial system parameters.
+If you do not pass a config file, the implemented defaults are used. *Note that you currently cannot change the geometry of the systems in your state once they are initialized.*

-The interface will expose the following functions:
+The interface exposes functions for:
-* createSimulation
-* getSpinDirections
+* Control of pimulations
-* performIteration
+* Manipulation of parameters
-* Configuration_DomainWall etc.
+* Extracting information
-* Hamiltonian_Set_Boundary_Conditions etc. and corresponding 'Get' functions
-* Parameters_Set_LLG_Time_Step etc. and corresponding 'Get' functions
+* Generating spin configurations and transitions
+* Logging messages
-* Geometry_Get_Bounds
+* Reading spin configurations
-* ...
+* Saving datafiles